-- US shareholder's gross income: - increased by pro rata share of the DFIC's Section 965 inclusion amount as if it was subpart F income (and treating the DFIC as a CFC for purposes of these rules); and - decreased by pro rata share of "Aggregate Foreign E&P Deficit" or post-1986 E&P deficits of SFCs determined as of 11/2/17. - The statute permits netting among shareholders in an affiliated group where there are one or more US shareholders with a net E&P surplus and another with a net E&P deficit. - The Notice describes that forthcoming regulations will treat all of the members of a consolidated group that are US shareholders of one or more SFCs as a single US shareholder for purposes of calculating the consolidated group's gross income amount under Section 965.
+- US shareholder's gross income: - increased by pro rata share of the DFIC's Section 965 inclusion amount as if it was subpart F income (and treating the DFIC as a CFC for purposes of these rules); and - decreased by pro rata share of "Aggregate Foreign E&P Deficit" or post-1986 E&P deficits of SFCs determined as of 11/2/17. - The statute permits netting among shareholders in an affiliated group where there are one or more US shareholders with a net E&P surplus and another with a net E&P deficit. - The Notices describe that forthcoming regulations will (i) treat all of the members of a consolidated group that are US shareholders of one or more SFCs as a single US shareholder for purposes of calculating the consolidated group's gross income amount under Section 965, (ii) provide that with respect to SFCs with multiple classes of stock any specified E&P deficit is allocated first among the shareholders of common stock and in proportion to the value of common stock held by such shareholders, and (iii) confirm that hovering deficits are considered.